 Free website hosting is a great way to start a new site.
-Regardless of whether you are wanting to host a business or personal website, using free hosting can be a great option because it helps to cut down costs.
-Using a free web hosting can be an excellent learning tool for someone who is just starting out, and you can always upgrade later if you find that you need more resources.
+Regardless of whether you want to host a business or personal website, using free hosting can be a great option because it helps to cut down costs.
+Using free web hosting can be an excellent learning tool for someone who is just starting out, and you can always upgrade later if you find that you need more resources.
 But you might be wondering how you can find free hosting.
-Here are our favorite ways to get free web hosting in 2020.
+Here are our favorite ways to get free web hosting in 2021.

 1. Use Promo Codes

 Using promo codes is one of the best and easiest ways to get free hosting.
 Using valid coupon codes allows you to get high-quality web hosting at the lowest possible cost[i].
 Through the deal, the hosting provider might offer you shared hosting, which is going to be sufficient for you if you’re just looking to start a regular website.
 Through shared hosting, you will have to share resources, bandwidth, and storage space with the other users on the server.
 However, unless you are experiencing high levels of traffic, a shared hosting environment will be able to provide enough resources for your needs.

 The bonus of using a promo code is you often get more resources than you would get with just a free hosting service.
 Of course, you need to pay attention to how long the promo period lasts until the cost goes back to the usual amount.
 As long as you keep track of the schedule, you shouldn’t have any surprises on your bill.